sballin/alfred-search-notes-app/README.md

 ### Required setup

 The "search" binary needs to be manually authorized to run on your computer.
+See Apple's [instructions](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac) or the image below.
+Note that it is necessary to right-click the binary (not double-click or command-down) and press Open in the dialog window that pops up.

 <img src="https://user-images.githubusercontent.com/2719004/83973596-a50f1f00-a8b5-11ea-9edd-73299d6facf6.png" width="890">

+This workflow currently doesn't support notes stored with Google or other internet accounts.
+Please make sure either iCloud or On My Mac is selected as the default account in the preferences of Notes.app.

 ### Customize